tongjial/treepl_wrapper/README.md

 nthreads = 8
 ```
 Note:
-The mrca calibration nodes should select the highly supported ones.
+The mrca calibration nodes should only select the highly supported ones.
 Given all descendent names of each mrca in configure file is recommended.

 ## Reference